clementjd/DataVizCourse/README.md

 ## Acknowledgements

-Ken Reilly and Ryan Sougstad hat the University of Minnesota did a lot of work refining and sorting through the various topics to include.
+Ken Reilly and Ryan Sougstad at the University of Minnesota did a lot of work refining and sorting through the various topics to include.